1. Road safety signs in Nigeria

 To know exactly how to recognize type and meaning of each road symbol plus important regulations, please refer to our previous posts on safe driving for detailed listing and description.
 Within the scope of this article, Naijauto.com will present ranges of fine and punishment for disobeying road safety sign boards, then demonstrating common road safety symbols with names as a reminder.

-2. Ranges of fine when violating traffic safety signs and regulations
+2. Ranges of fine when violating regulations and traffic signs in Nigeria

 Of course we can hardly include all forms of fine and punishment for every case but we will summarize the most frequently-caught offenses.